Dragan Đilas: European Union and NATO

-Kosovo question
+Kosovo

-Đilas stated that when it comes to the issue of the disputed territory of Kosovo, the solution is not "partition, but reconciliation", and that Kosovo belongs to both Serbs and Albanians.
-In September 2019, Đilas told the media that his party's plan for the reconciliation process of Serbs and Albanians envisions that people who committed war crimes or incited war crimes cannot participate in the reconciliation process, while in October 2019 he said "I would never sign an agreement recognizing Kosovo's independence, which is against our laws, international law and contrary to concepts such as morality and the part I still believe in."
+Đilas has said that the solution for Kosovo is "not partition, but reconciliation", and that Kosovo belongs to both Serbs and Albanians.
+In September 2019, he said his party's reconciliation plan would exclude people who had committed or incited war crimes, and in October 2019 that he would "never sign an agreement recognising Kosovo's independence", calling it contrary to Serbian and international law.

 Economy

-In one newspaper article, Đilas wrote that he stands for state capitalism and that only state investment, primary in agriculture and energetics, can start up Serbian economy.
-Instead of privatizing PKB, he proposes a system of state-owned agricultural enterprises which will encourage development of agriculture and food industry.
+In an article published by Nova srpska politička misao, Đilas argued for a form of state capitalism, writing that only state investment, primarily in agriculture and energy, could restart the Serbian economy.
+Instead of privatising PKB, he proposed a system of state-owned agricultural enterprises to support agriculture and the food industry.

 Personal life

-Đilas is the founder and vice president of Naša Srbija, a humanitarian organisation for Serbian children who were left without one or both parents in the wars in the former Yugoslavia.
+Đilas is the founder and vice-president of Naša Srbija ("Our Serbia"), a humanitarian organisation supporting Serbian children who lost one or both parents in the Yugoslav Wars.

-He married Milica Delević in 1994.
-Delević, also politically active, served as head of the Office for Cooperation with the European Union under the Council of Ministers (2003–2004), later as deputy to Foreign Minister Vuk Jeremić (2007–2008), and as director of the Serbian Government’s Office for European Integration (2008–2012).
-The couple divorced in 2007 and have two daughters, Sofija and Jovana.
+In 1994, he married Milica Delević, who later headed the Office for Cooperation with the European Union of the Council of Ministers of Serbia and Montenegro (2003–2004), served as deputy to Foreign Minister Vuk Jeremić (2007–2008) and directed the Serbian Government's Office for European Integration (2008–2012).
+They have two daughters, Sofija and Jovana, and divorced in 2007.
 In September 2009, Đilas married Iva Pelević, a physician, with whom he had a daughter, Ana, and a son, Vuk.
-The couple divorced in 2013.
+They divorced in 2013.